shaka-project/shaka-github-tools/interactive-cherry-pick/README.md

 ## Defaults

-If not specified, the remote defaults to "origin".
+If not specified, the remote defaults to "upstream".

 If not specified, the main branch defaults to "main".